poppy-project/poppy-docs/en/installation/install-vrep.md

 After a one or two seconds, you will have an error like the picture below in your Command prompt.
 ![VREP_terminal](../img/vrep/vrep3_1.png)

-If you switch to the V-REP window, a popup appeared to inform you that the simulation use custom parameters.
-This popup block the communication to the Python API of V-REP. **You have to check the check-box "Do not show this message again" and press "Ok".**
+If you switch to the CoppeliaSim window, a popup appeared to inform you that the simulation use custom parameters.
+This popup block the communication to the Python API of CoppeliaSim. **You have to check the check-box "Do not show this message again" and press "Ok".**
 ![VREP_checkbox](../img/vrep/vrep3_2.png)

 Switch the the command prompt window.
-You will have to execute the last command (`poppy-services --snap --vrep --no-browser poppy-torso`) and click again to the V-REP popup (with the check-box checked). **This process will have to be done *three times* to make it works well!**
+You will have to execute the last command (`poppy-services --snap --vrep --no-browser poppy-torso`) and click again to the CoppeliaSim popup (with the check-box checked). **This process will have to be done *three times* to make it works well!**

 > **Info** To avoid retyping the same command again and again, you can press the up arrow key to call the last typed line.

-When the setup of V-REP is ready, you can execute the last command without the "--no-browser" part.
+When the setup of CoppeliaSim is ready, you can execute the last command without the "--no-browser" part.
 ```
 poppy-services --snap --vrep poppy-torso
 ```